johnPertoft/nlp-inference-benchmark/README.md

 - For the onnx models, is it a problem not having access to gpu when exporting?
   (since we run the export during docker build)
 - Be consistent with cuda/cudnn versions etc
+- Should verify correctness in output?
+- For onnx, we need to use a tool to perform optimizations of the graph I think.